IPFire

 Using sudo

-allows you to get access to the root account if you need it but keep at a non root shell when you do not, its a good practice but optional.
+allows you to get access to the root account if you need it, but it's a good (though optional) practice to remain at a non root shell when you don't.

-As root you will need to edit the /etc/sudoers file and uncomment the line below as show by removing the #.
-Note you may need to use w!
+As root you will need to edit the /etc/sudoers file and uncomment the line below as shown by removing the #.
+Note that you may need to use w!

 in vi to force the update of the file.

-You will see some errors at this stage as IPFire uses fcron not cron which needs root powers to install fcron jobs which we will handle soon.
+You will see some errors at this stage as IPFire uses fcron instead of cron.
+Installing fcron jobs requires root privileges, which we will address shortly.

 The sshnpd is started via a script and that script and that script needs some simple edits.
 You will need to know your atSign for the device (_device) and manager (_client). to edit use nano/vi on this file.